C.S. Mott Children's Hospital has many different support programs available to patients and families.

 NICU Scrapbooking On Mondays and Thursdays from 4-6 p.m., NICU parents are welcome to bring photos, footprints and other memorabilia to the conference room to preserve memories and get to know other parents.
 Scrapbooks are provided.
 Hope Beads are also offered at this time.
 Scrapbooking also is available in the Family Center during open hours.
 For more information, contact Brenda Miller at 734-615-7937 or email@example.com.

 Walk to Remember and Tree Planting Memorial This annual event is held each October for families of our neonatal intensive care unit (NICU), pediatric intensive care units (PICU), Birthing Center and fertility clinic, and pediatric cardiothoracic intensive care unit (PCICU) who have experienced the loss of an infant or pregnancy.
 The event is also open to the public, especially those community members who have experienced a pregnancy or newborn loss.
 The Arboretum co-sponsors the event.
 For more information, contact Molly Gates at 734-764-8113.

 Remembering the Children of Mott This is an annual memorial service of remembrance sponsored by departments of Spiritual Care, Social Work and Child and Family Life.
 The memorial is intended for families who have experienced the death of a child either during or following hospitalization.
-For more information, visit the Memorial Service page or call 734-936-4041 or e-mail firstname.lastname@example.org.
+For more information, call 734-936-4041 or e-mail firstname.lastname@example.org.